robinrendle/robinrendle.com/notes/no-ones-ready-for-this.md

 Removing things from images I’m weirdly ok with, too!
 I use that in Lightroom all the time and it doesn’t feel like “lying” to me.
 Removing a traffic cone from a road to make the image more appealing is morally fine I guess because it feels like you’re focusing on the important details.
 Also, I don’t feel duped when I see that a photographer has brightened, lightened, desaturated, added a vignette or removed small details from their photographs.
 It gives me the same feeling as when I see the before/after edits on a chunk of writing.

 But this stuff right here—adding things that never happened to a picture—that’s immoral because confusion and deception is the point of this product.
 There are only shady applications for it.
-Looking at a lot of the examples here I can’t tell what’s real without closing inspecting them—the crashed motorcycle has a bicycle tire for example but man I would never look this closely in most situations.
+Looking at a lot of the examples here I can’t tell what’s real without inspecting them—the crashed motorcycle has a bicycle tire for example but man I would never look this closely in most situations.

 So right now I think this stuff should be straight up illegal.